Lim Chong Eu

-Tun Dr. Lim Chong Eu (林蒼祐 (林苍祐, Lín Cāngyòu, Lîm Chhong-iū); 28 May 1919 – 24 November 2010) was a Malaysian politician who served as the 2nd Chief Minister of Penang from May 1969 to October 1990.
+Lim Chong Eu (林蒼祐 (林苍祐, Lín Cāngyòu, Lîm Chhong-iū); 28 May 1919 – 24 November 2010) was a Malaysian politician who served as the 2nd Chief Minister of Penang from May 1969 to October 1990 and the longest serving Chief Minister of Penang.
 He was also the founding president of Parti Gerakan Rakyat Malaysia (GERAKAN).
-He was termed as the "Architect of Modern Penang."
+He is also known as the "Architect of Modern Penang."

 Early life

 Lim was born in 1919 in Penang.
-He is the older brother of Lim Chong Keat, the architect and botanist.
+He was the older brother of Lim Chong Keat, the architect and botanist.
 He attended school at the Penang Free School, where he was the King's Scholar in 1937.
 He later obtained a degree in medicine and surgery from the University of Edinburgh, Scotland in 1944.

 Political career

 In 1951, he was appointed to the Penang Local Council and in 1955, was appointed a member of the Federal Legislature.

 In the March 1958 Malaysian Chinese Association (MCA) party elections, he challenged Tun Tan Cheng Lock and won the presidency with a majority of 22 votes.

 During the one-year period when the MCA was under Lim, the party came under tremendous pressure from within and outside.
 After his victory, he called an extraordinary general meeting to amend the Constitution to consolidate the power of the Central Committee.
 This was met with strong resistance by Tun Tan Siew Sin and his supporters.
-Although the proposal was passed with a single-vote majority, the move left the Party split.
+Although the proposal was passed with a single-vote majority, the move left the party divided.

-At the same time, the MCA under Lim also had severe political differences with the then Prime Minister Tunku Abdul Rahman.
+At the same time, the MCA under Lim also had severe political differences with Prime Minister Tunku Abdul Rahman.
 The crisis worsened on the eve of the 1959 general elections when Lim demanded 40 parliamentary seats and also wanted to make Chinese an official language.
-The Tunku increased the seats allocated to MCA from 28 to 31 but this was rejected and their relationship worsened.
+Tunku Abdul Rahman increased the seats allocated to MCA from 28 to 31 but this was rejected and their relationship worsened.

 Tunku Abdul Rahman rejected Lim's demands, prompting Lim to resign as president of MCA and he left for England for a vacation.
-Dr Cheah Toon Lock then became the Acting President of MCA.
-Lim returned to Malaya after a few years and formed a new party, the United Democratic Party, in 1962.
+Cheah Toon Lock then became the Acting President of MCA.
+Lim returned to Malaya after a few years and formed the United Democratic Party, in 1962.
+Lim was elected as the Penang branch chairman of the party in 1964.

-He was one of the founding members of the Opposition Party Gerakan before the 1969 General Election.
-The formation of the Gerakan party threw the Chinese Malaysian aggregate into a dilemma, weakened their political strength and above all, eroded the political representation of the MCA as the only party for the Chinese community.
-Gerakan joined the ruling Barisan Nasional after winning the Penang State Government in 1969.
+He was one of the founding members of the Parti Gerakan Rakyat Malaysia (GERAKAN) before the 1969 General Election.
+The formation of GERAKAN threw the Chinese Malaysian aggregate into a dilemma, weakened their political strength and eroded the political representation of the MCA as the only party for the Chinese community.
+GERAKAN joined the ruling Barisan Nasional after winning the Penang State Government in 1969.